AtulACleaver/Sync_Notion-GCal/README.md

 - If the event is only in GCal, it will be brought over to Notion, as well as the description of the event that you add from GCal

 When making events, the code will extract the event name, date/time, a category, and text from the Notion Dashboard and integrate that information into your GCal event.
 Additionally, it will also add a URL source code the GCal event so you can click on the URL and automatically be brought over to the specific Notion Page that your event is at.

-\
-\
-\
-Future Updates (dates subject to change)
-- ~~Able to name the required Notion columns whatever you want and have the code work (By June 5th)~~ ✅ (Done)
-- ~~Able to add in end times and sync that across both platforms (by June 15th)~~ ✅ (Done)
-- Video on how to install/use the tool for thoses who never coded (end of June/beginning of July)
-- ~~Able to add different events to different calendars depending on a Notion column (up in the air)~~ ✅ (Done)
-- Able to factor in recurring events (up in the air) (the way GCal API handles recurring events really funky, so help would be appreciated!)

-Some more visibility through some upvotes on my Reddit post would be appreciated and I think may bring along some new users to this resource!
-[Reddit Post](https://www.reddit.com/r/Notion/comments/nlj77o/its_finally_here_unlimited_2way_sync_with_google/)

 Use for those who want to take at implementing the code themselves: